H.266 Codec: What is Versatile Video Coding (VVC)?

 What is VCC?
 VVC is the future of video streaming codecs.

-VVC Hardware Compatibility: What Devices Support this Code Standard?
+VVC Compatibility: What Player Supports this Code Standard?

-Most high-end devices such as Samsung Galaxy S8 and Google Pixel 5 have the processing power to play 1080p VVC videos.
+Most high-end devices such as Samsung Galaxy S8 and Google Pixel 5 have the processing power to play 1080p VVC H.266 videos on these players, but they struggle with higher resolutions like 4K or 8K due to the heavy processing power required.
 But according to recent findings presented at the NAB show, researchers needed to use AMD EPYC and Intel Xeon servers for 8K video playback.

 For instance, VVC has garnered interest in the TV industry in the last two years since the technology was completed in July 2020.
 It’s highly preferred for streaming UHD content and transmission for television.